Movement For!: Latvian parliamentary election, 2018

 In March 2018, Movement For! formed the Development/For! electoral alliance with two small liberal and pro-European parties, Latvian Development (Latvijas attīstībai) and Growth (Izaugsme), to run in the Latvian parliamentary election in October of the same year together.
 The alliance was fully registered on 20 April 2018.
 The alliance came in 4th in the election and joined the Kariņš cabinet.

 The party was accepted as a full member of the Alliance of Liberals and Democrats for Europe in October 2019.

 2021 Latvian municipal elections

 In November 2020 "Movement For!" announced that in the 2021 Latvian municipal elections, will start with own lists, its identity and program, but there is possibility that in some of the municipalities "Movement For!" will start with a joint list with the parties Latvian Development and Growth.

-Currently, "Movement For!" has 13 territorial divisions - Ādaži, Cēsis, Jelgava, Jūrmala, Kuldīga, Liepāja, Mārupe, Ogre, Ropaži, Rīga, Tukums, Valmiera and United Kingdom.
+Currently, "Movement For!" has 12 territorial divisions - Ādaži, Cēsis, Jelgava, Jūrmala, Kuldīga, Liepāja, Mārupe, Ogre, Tukums, Rīga, Valmiera and United Kingdom.
+Formerly party had division in Ropaži too.

+2022 parliamentary elections, aftermath

+After disappointing results from the 2022 parliamentary election, in which the alliance lost all of its seats, the alliance was technically dissolved, though it remains registered to maintain state funding under the legal name of PLI (an abbreviation of the initials of the names of the former constituent parties).

+For the 2024 European parliament elections – the first where the party would run independently from alliances – the party list is headed by Ukrainian-Belgian political activist and Renew Europe organizer Ivanna Volochiy.

 Ideology and policies

+The party has been described as espousing social liberal and some economic liberal views.